Monday, May 29, 2023, BSD will be closed in observation of Memorial Day, an annual day of remembrance.

 ASB (Associated Student Body) is the student council organization for the school.
 Students are elected each year by their peers to lead and serve the school community.
 Along with overseeing our student clubs, ASB is responsible for the planning, implementing, and accounting for all monies associated with all socials, dances, assemblies, and spirit activities.
 ASB meets weekly on Mondays during lunch time.

 Any student that has purchased an ASB card may run for class office.
 Any student, regardless of ASB membership or not, may participate in voting during ASB Elections.
-All students who are involved in ASB or ASB clubs are strongly recommended to have an ASB card to participate.
+All students who are involved in ASB or ASB clubs must have an ASB card to participate.
 Fee waivers are available for those students who may not be able to afford an ASB card.
 Please connect with the ASB Advisor if you have any questions at all.

 Get involved!